 There is further information at the end of the post about how to travel from Bergen to Flam (or from Bergen to Gudvangen) to begin your Norwegian fjord adventure.

-I have included accommodation options for Flam and Gudvangen though personally I would recommend staying in the nearby town of Laerdal for a more authentic Norwegian experience.
-Flam is popular with cruise ships and can become extremely busy during high season.
+I have included accommodation options for Flam and Gudvangen though personally, I would recommend staying in the nearby town of Laerdal for a more authentic Norwegian experience.

-- How can I travel from Bergen to Flam and Gudvangen?
+- How to travel to Flam and Gudvangen from Bergen

 We started our day in Gudvangen having travelled by bus from Laerdal.
 Depending on your itinerary Gudvangen will be the beginning or end of your day (see my itinerary later in this post)